arkency/posts/posts/2015-05-04-extract-a-service-object-using-simpledelegator.md

 * [Don't forget about `eager_load` when extending autoload paths](http://blog.arkency.com/2014/11/dont-forget-about-eager-load-when-extending-autoload/)
 * [Cost of using exceptions for control flow compared to one SQL statement](https://gist.github.com/paneq/a643b9a3cc694ba3eb6e).
 [Retweet here](https://twitter.com/pankowecki/status/535818231194615810)

+## About the book

+What I showed you here is one chapter of the "Fearless Refactoring: Rails Controllers" book.
+The whole book is divided into 3 parts:

+* Recipes
+* Big code examples
+* Theory with examples

+The chapter above was one of the recipes.
+The book is much more than that.
+The third part of the book is explaining in a very detailed way what are:

+* service objects
+* repositories
+* form objects
+* adapters

+If you think that your Rails application can benefit from those patterns, consider [buying the book](https://arkency.dpdcart.com).